The difference between antigen and antibody is mainly due to the following factors like functional role, specificity factor and foreignness.

 - B- lymphocytes

-Immunoglobulin or Ig: It is a class of proteins that are present in the blood plasma of the immune system, and functions as an antibody.
-All antibody can be immunoglobulins, but all immunoglobulins cannot be antibody.
-There are five classes of immunoglobulin; IgG, IgM, IgA, IgD and IgE.
+Immunoglobulin or Ig: It is a class of proteins, which are present in the blood plasma of the immune system, and functions as an antibody.
+All antibody can be immunoglobulins, but all immunoglobulins cannot be an antibody.
+There are five classes of immunoglobulins; IgG, IgM, IgA, IgD and IgE.

 |Constitution||80% of total Ig||10-15%||5-10%||0.2%||0.1%|

 |Location||Blood, lymph, intestine||Body secretions, blood, lymph||Blood, lymph, |

 |Role||Production of complement protein, also involved in neutralization, agglutination||Provides localized protection in external secretions||Involved in production of complement protein, agglutination||Act as b- cell receptor||Involved in hypersensitive reactions|

 |Half life||23 days||6-8 days||5 days||3days||2days|